contiamo/restful-react/README.md

 - an `interval` prop that will poll at a specified interval (defaults to polling 1 second), and
 - an `until` prop that accepts a condition expressed as a function that returns a boolean value.
 When this condition is met, polling will stop.

-  - the signature of this function is `(data: T, response: ResponseInit) => boolean`.
+  The signature of this function is `(data: T, response: ResponseInit) => boolean`.
 As a developer, you have access to the returned data, along with the response object in case you'd like to stop polling if `response.ok === false`, for example.

 Below is a more convoluted example that employs nearly the full power of the `Poll` component.